Dengue Outbreaks

 Dengue outbreaks in Africa, Asia, Brazil, California, Caribbean, China, Costa Rica, Florida, France, India, Italy, Jamaica, Mexico, Spain, Thailand.

-According to the World Health Organization (WHO) and numerous health agencies, Dengue is a viral infection spread to humans by infected mosquitoes of the Aedes genus and a leading cause of febrile illness among international travelers.
-More than 13 million dengue cases were reported in 2024, making it the highest year on record.
+According to the World Health Organization (WHO) and numerous health agencies, Dengue is a viral infection spread to humans by infected mosquitoes of the Aedes genus and a leading cause of febrile illness among international travelers in 2026.
 The WHO has classified Dengue as a grade 3 emergency, with an estimated 4 billion people at risk globally.
-As of April 25, 2025, the WHO data dashboard indicates that over 1.6 million Dengue cases and 852 related fatalities have occurred this year.
-The WHO states that Dengue is endemic in approximately 110 countries, including areas within the United States, such as Florida and Puerto Rico.
+More than 13 million dengue cases were reported in 2024, the highest number on record.
+In December 2025, the European CDC reported that over 5 million dengue cases and over 3,000 dengue-related deaths had been reported from 106 countries/territories in the WHO Regions.
+The WHO states that Dengue is a vaccine-preventable disease, endemic in approximately 110 countries, including areas within the United States, such as California, Florida, and Puerto Rico.

 An analysis published in July 2024 reported that the most frequent regions of dengue infection acquisition were Southeast Asia (50.4%), South Central Asia (14.9%), the Caribbean (10.9%), and South America (9.2%).
 The median age was 33 years, and tourism was the most frequent reason for travel (67.3%).
-An analysis published in December 2024 revealed a clear link between climate change and the proliferation of vectors (mosquitoes) into new territories associated with increased disease incidence.
-Mosquitoes that spread Dengue viruses usually live at elevations below 6,500 feet; therefore, a person's chances of getting Dengue in high altitudes are very low.
-As of April 2025, HealthMap has published dengue case maps.
+An analysis published in December 2024 revealed a clear link between climate change and the expansion of vectors, such as mosquitoes, into new territories, increasing disease incidence.
+Mosquitoes that spread Dengue viruses usually live below 6,500 feet; therefore, a person's chances of getting Dengue in high altitudes are very low.

-The U.S. Centers for Disease Control and Prevention (CDC) reissued a Global Travel Health Notice on April 15, 2025, regarding Dengue outbreaks in the Americas, Africa/Middle East, and Asia/Pacific regions, such as Myanmar.
-The CDC has not issued travel advisories for cities reporting local dengue outbreaks in the U.S, such as Los Angeles, CA, and Miami, FL.
+The U.S. Centers for Disease Control and Prevention (CDC) reissued a Global Travel Health Notice on December 23, 2025, regarding Dengue outbreaks in the Americas, Africa/Middle East, and Asia/Pacific regions.
+The CDC has not issued travel advisories for U.S. states that have reported local dengue outbreaks, such as Florida and Puerto Rico.

 Dengue Outbreak in the United States

-In 2024, 53 jurisdictions, led by ArizonaCaliforniaFlorida, New JerseyNew York, and Puerto Rico, reported 9,391 dengue cases as of December 31, 2024.
-In June 2024, the CDC issued an updated Health Alert Network Health Advisory, notifying healthcare providers, public health authorities, and the public of an increased risk of dengue virus infections in the U.S. In 2023, 52 U.S. jurisdictions reported 6,164 dengue cases to the CDC.
+In 2024, 53 jurisdictions, led by ArizonaCaliforniaFlorida, New JerseyNew York, and Puerto Rico, reported 9,391 dengue cases.
+In June 2024, the CDC issued an updated Health Alert Network Health Advisory, notifying healthcare providers, public health authorities, and the general public of an increased risk of dengue virus infections in the United States.
+In 2023, 52 U.S. jurisdictions reported 6,164 dengue cases to the CDC.

 Between 2010 and 2023, 250 locally acquired cases were reported in Hawaiʻi.